Nesma standard 2.3

 How do I get the new standard?

-The new standard can be purchased via another page of the Nesma website as printed copy, in the English or Dutch language.
-This page also contains a preview of the first pages of the document.
+The new standard can be purchased via this page as printed copy or as a digital copy, in the English or Dutch language.
+From this page also the first pages of the document can be previewed.

 What has changed?